 Signing Date

 September ___, 2011.
+[Nagata-san, must we specific a day in the approval paper?
+I believe that as soon as we sort the last terms with Marvel, we’ll ask you to finalize and circulate the e-kassai.
+We’ll target a closing based on how long you think we need to get those signatures.
+We’re hoping that’s a 2-3 day process.]

 Effective Date

 September __, 2011.
+[Nagata-san, see note above re: dates.]

 Conditions of agreements

-The Agreement will be effective on satisfaction of the following condition :
+The Agreement will be effective on satisfaction of the following conditions :

 - Receipt of copies of all of these agreements fully executed by all of the entities engaged in the agreements.